Network-Direction/chatbot/plugins/creating_plugins.md

     Under the config section there should be:
-        'webhook_secret' - Set a secret here, or leave blank for unauthenticated 'auth_header' - The name of the header that contains the authentication information Additional plugin specific configuration can also be stored here
+        'webhook_secret' - Set a secret here, or leave blank for unauthenticated 'auth_header' - The name of the header that contains the authentication information 'sql_table' - The name of the SQL table in the SQL DB Additional plugin specific configuration can also be stored here